aws-solutions-library-samples/guidance-for-third-party-marketplace-on-aws/README.md

 ![Supplier Registration Image](/assets/images/supplierregistration_website.png)

-2. Enter supplier details
+2. Enter supplier details in the form shown above

-3. Check dynamodb table to see the new entry reflected there
+3. Check DynamoDB table to see the new entry is reflected there

-4. The new dynamodb table entry creates a dynamodb stream, that triggers the following step function.
+4. The new DynamoDB table entry creates a DynamoDB stream entry, that triggers the following step function.

 ![Step Function Image](/assets/images/stepfunctions_graph.svg)

-5. Manually change the status of entry from "new supplier" to "Supplier" causes the step function to sucessfully verify the entry
+5. Manually change the status of entry from "register_new_supplier" to "Supplier" which causes the step function to sucessfully verify the entry

 ## Cleanup